IBM-Cloud/docs/services/IoT/devices/device_mgmt/requests.md

 }
 ```

-Once a request has been initiated, an MQTT message will be published to all devices specified in the request body.
-For each device, a response must be sent back indicating whether or not the reboot action can be initiated.
-If this operation can be initiated immediately, set `rc` to `202`.
-If the reboot attempt fails, set `rc` to `500` and set the `message` field accordingly.
-If reboot is not supported, set `rc` to `501` and optionally set the `message` field accordingly.
+After a request is initiated, an MQTT message is published to all devices that are specified in the body of the reboot request.
+For each device, a response must be sent back to indicate whether the reboot action can be initiated.
+If this operation can be initiated immediately, set the `rc` parameter to `202`.
+If the reboot attempt fails, set the `rc` parameter to `500` and set the `message` parameter accordingly.
+If reboot is not supported, set the `rc` parameter to `501` and optionally set the `message` parameter accordingly.

-The reboot action is considered complete when the device sends a Manage device request following its reboot.
+The reboot action is complete when the device sends a Manage Device request after its reboot.

 ### Topic

-The server publishes this request to a device on the following topic:
+The server publishes a reboot request to a device on the following topic:

 ```
 iotdm-1/mgmt/initiate/device/reboot